Customise Consent Preferences

 The GRE general test consists of three main sections:

-• Analytical Writing: Scored from 0 to 6 in half-point increments.
+Analytical Writing 0 to 6 in half-point increments

 The Computer-Adaptive Test